13 fascinating facts about Dave Price:

 Dave then moved to Montgomery, Alabama, to help launch WNCF-TV, where he served as weekend anchor and political reporter.

-In 2001, Dave began his career at WHO-TV, where he specializes in coverage of the Iowa Caucuses and state government.
+In 2001, Dave began his career at WHO-TV, where he specializes in coverage of state government and the historic Iowa Caucuses.

-Dave has earned a national Emmy, Edward R. Murrow and dozens of state and regional awards for his reporting and anchor.
-He also authored his first book, “Caucus Chaos,” an insider’s account of the always unpredictable way Iowans help pick the next president.
+Dave has earned a national Emmy, Edward R. Murrow and dozens of state and regional awards for his reporting, writing and anchoring.
+He has written two books: “Caucus Chaos” and “Caucus Chaos Trump.”
+Both share Dave’s experiences covering the always unpredictable way Iowans help pick the next president.
+He loves speaking to groups, sharing his experiences and listening to the ideas of others.

-He lives in Clive with his wife Emily and son Hayden.
+He lives in Urbandale with his wife Emily, son Hayden, daughter Lyla and energetic dog Hattie.